TAEMBO/farming-simulator-types/README.md

 Exports are as follows:
 - `/2019` when interacting with an FS19 server
 - `/2022` when interacting with an FS22 server
+- `/2025` when interacting with an FS25 server

 Additional exports will be added as new game versions release.